-The theory behind anti-inflammatory herbs is that they allow the skin to heal by disrupting the chronic inflammatory process that is continuously damaging the skin.
+The theory behind anti-inflammatory herbs is that they allow the skin to heal by disrupting the chronic inflammatory process, continuously damaging the skin.
 This will help reduce burning, redness, and plaques on the skin.

 Homeopathic treatment of Psoriasis

-Homeopathy for psoriasis attracts more and more patients since western medicine proved its ineffectuality in this area of dermatology.
-Homeopathy for psoriasis is as complicated as any other approach, however at Philadelphia Homeopathic Clinic, we documented many successful cases and statistically, the effectiveness of homeopathic treatment for psoriasis is above the nationwide average.
+Homeopathy for psoriasis attracts more and more patients since Western medicine has proved ineffective in dermatology.
+Homeopathy for psoriasis is as complicated as any other approach; however, at Philadelphia Homeopathic Clinic, we documented many successful cases, and statistically, the effectiveness of homeopathic treatment for psoriasis is above the nationwide average.

-Homeopathy for psoriasis is also highly demanded by patients because homeopathic pharmacopeia is based on natural, organic ingredients in microdoses, which is a significant advantage compared to the administration of long-term steroids’ therapy.
+Homeopathy for psoriasis is also highly demanded by patients because homeopathic pharmacopeia is based on natural, organic ingredients in microdoses, which is a significant advantage compared to the administration of long-term steroid therapy.

 - Arsenicum Iodatum,